Pandemic, Pandemonium, and the November Elections

 The dynamics have changed substantially in the last 24 hours.
 Marches that started on May 25 as human brooks flowing through city streets have turned torrential – oceans of men and women – as aerial views attest.

-President Donald Trump’s bravado, his heavy-handed response against protesters in Washington, DC, threats of dominating cities by military force, and his Bible-holding stunt in front of boarded-up St. John’s Episcopal Church have elicited much criticism.
+President Donald Trump’s bravado, his heavy-handed response against protesters in Washington, DC, threats of dominating cities by military force, and his Bible-holding stunt in front of a boarded-up St. John’s Episcopal Church have elicited much criticism.
 The judgment came not just from the usual voices but from sectors of his loyal coalition, including some Republican politicians, police and military forces, and even his staunchest base, conservative Evangelicals.

 Republican Senator Ben Sasse castigated the Commander in Chief for “clearing out a peaceful protest for a photo op that treats the Word of God as a political prop.”
 Even ultra-conservative Evangelical leader Pat Robertson criticized the president’s actions and words.